masai-school/full-stack-dev-1910/week_03/day_5/coding_2.md

 - `Basic` user will have a credit limit of Rs.
 80,000
 - `Premium` user will have a credit limit of Rs.
 3,00,000
 - `Platinum` user will have a credit limit of Rs.
 6,00,000
+- Update the credit limit according to the new status
 - return the new object